trs/pure-stream/docs/PureStream.md

 ```

 ## `each`

-> Calls the given method when data is received
+Calls the given method when data is received.

 ```js
 import {PureStream} from 'pure-stream';